 People suffering from auditory impairment may be anxious or upset.
 A hearing aid specialist should be calm and resassuring, whle exuding confidence and professionalism.

-Hearing Aid Specialist Education
+How to become a Hearing Aid Specialist

 To enroll in a hearing aid specialist education program, a student must have completed high school or earned a GED degree.
 Technical schools and colleges offer two-year programs in this specialty.
 Courses include audiology, ear anatomy, and hearing aid technology.
 Many states mandate graduation from such a program to practice in the field.